saroltah/indoor-climbing/README.md

 I add set up the initial folders, fill out the meta tags.
 Connect the files, sxript in the end of body.
 Add the font family.
+Set up HTML sections and and add the html text. (image) Add images to folder

+source of images: unsplash.com source of text: indoorclimbing.com